 Arts & Sciences Competitions

-The Barony of Adiantum is sponsoring six contests at Egil’s Tourney in 2025.
+The Barony of Adiantum is sponsoring five contests at Egil’s Tourney in 2025.
 All entries must have been made after Egil’s Tourney 2024 and be entered into a contest in person by the individual who made the entry.
+Here is the information about signing up for the contests.

-To ask questions or sponsor a contest yourself, please contact Mistress Yseult of Broceliande, at the event email egils@antir.org.
+General info about each contest and the judging form is further down the page.
+To ask questions, please contact Mistress Yseult of Broceliande at the event email egils@antor.org.
 Put “A&S Contests” in the subject line.

 Costume Accessories Contest